 which is a positive real function.
 For $z\notin(-1/2,1/2)$, on the contrary, $\sqrt{4 z^2-1}\in\R$ and so

 and

 so that the real part of \eqref{det} cannot vanishes, while the imaginary part is periodic and with alternate sign.
-We can thus conclude that there are is eigenvalue in the spectrum.
+We can thus conclude that there are eigenvalues in the spectrum.
 This should be compared with the example presented in Section \ref{sec-thresholds}, where threshold eigenvalues do exist for a small change of the graph structure.

-Morever, we remark that the above analysis does not exclude the presence of resonances.
+Moreover, we remark that the above analysis does not exclude the presence of resonances.
 They may appear, when one imposes Kirchoff-type conditions, due to the eigenvalues of the operator given by the direct sum of the Dirac operators on the edge (without any boundary condition) that are embedded in the continuous part of the spectrum.

-However, although the explicit analysis of the spectrum for a Dirac graph can be complicated when the topological structure is complex, the spectral characterization and the analysis of resonances appear to be a challenging and interesting problems.
+However, although the explicit analysis of the spectrum for a Dirac graph can be complicated when the topological structure is complex, the spectral characterization and the analysis of resonances appear to be even more challenging and interesting problems.